DaniloVeljovic/DaniloVeljovic.github.io/src/pages/about.md

 title: "About"
 ---

-I'm a Software Engineer specializing in JVM languages, with a strong passion for crafting high-performance, scalable systems.
+I'm a software engineer specializing in JVM languages, with a strong passion for crafting high-performance, scalable systems.
 My focus is on delivering user-centric software that combines my love for software engineering, distributed systems, and creating real value for people.

 I’ve worked on a whole range of problems, from implementing a billing system in a small outsourcing company to running a workstream to systematically prepare software systems for a multi-billion dollar company's ‘CyberWeek’ event.